8locktec/charities/README.md

 -   Checkout project

--   Npm install in main folder

--   Npm install in front folder
+-   npm install in front folder

 -   Start your ganache-(cli) with ganache-cli